cooperlyt/keycloak-phone-provider/README.md

   + Login by phone (Browser flow)
   + Reset Password by phone
   + Authentication by phone (Rest API)
-  + Authentication everybody by phone, auto create user on Grant(Rest API)
+  + Authenticate everybody by phone, auto create user on Grant (Rest API)
   + Register with phone
   + Register only phone (username is phone number)
-  + Register add user attribute with redirect_uri params
+  + Register add user attribute with `redirect_uri` params

 ## Compatibility

 This was initially developed using 20.0.1 version of Quarkus Keycloak as baseline.
-Wildfily keycloak is not supported anymore, and I did not test user storage beyond Kerberos or LDAP.
+Wildfily keycloak is not supported anymore and I did not test user storage beyond Kerberos or LDAP.
 I may try to help you but I cannot guarantee.

 ## Usage